 There are some small design-related things we would change about the regulator, but nothing that has any effect on the quality and longevity of the device.

-There is a reason that this Valterra regulator is pricey.
-That reason is quality.
-This is one of Valterra’s most heavy-duty water pressure regulators.
+Another adjustable model, the price of the Valterra A01-1117P is matched by its quality.
+This is one of Valterra’s most heavy-duty offerings.
 It’s built like a tank, yet it’s easy to use.
-This regulator is a great investment, which is why we named it as the overall best RV water pressure regulator.
+This model is a great investment, which is why it won the top spot in this review.

-One of the best features is the nut on the top that you use to adjust the water pressure.
-You will need a flat-head screwdriver to turn it.
-However, it’s powder-coated for an easy grip and to prevent rusting.
-Other great features include a screen, lead-free brass, and an excellent built-in gauge.
+One of its great features is the adjustable nut on the top of the device.
+It does need a flat-head screwdriver to turn it, however, it’s powder-coated for easy grip and rust prevention.

-This gauge also does not have red to indicate danger, but we can overlook that due to its impressive build.
-If you want a leak-free, durable, heavy-duty water pressure regulator, you’ve found one.
+It has an excellent built-in gauge, however, it does not have a red zone to indicate danger.
+Overall, we can overlook this small point due to its otherwise impressive build.
+If you want a leak-free, durable, heavy-duty regulator, you’ve found one.

-- Gauge is in a good spot – not in the way.
+- Gauge is in a good easy to read spot